Manufacture of wooden houses - House insulation - Presentation of wooden houses

 • air quality through ventilation and heat recovery."

-Thermal insulation is a key point for reducing heat loss.
-Thermal insulation allows the inside of a house to be independent of the outside temperature, so it is much easier to maintain constant thermal comfort.
-Once the right temperature is reached inside the house, it should be maintained as much as possible by avoiding heat loss through good insulation of the foundation, walls and roof.
+Thermal insulation is key to reducing heat loss.
+Thermal insulation allows the inside of a house to be independent of the outside temperature, making it much easier to maintain constant thermal comfort.
+Once the appropriate temperature inside the house is reached, it should be maintained as long as possible by avoiding heat loss through good insulation of the foundation, walls and roof.
 In an energy efficient or passive house, the thickness of insulation is considerably greater than in a conventional house.
-The lower the insulation, the greater the heat exchange.
+The thinner the insulation, the greater the heat exchange.

-"Thermal bridges (areas where there is uncontrolled air exchange) should be totally broken, but that's the ideal.
-If they can't be broken, they should be diminished.
-For example, there is a thermal bridge in the laminated beams of the Gulia house that can't be completely removed, because the wood is penetrating the wall and coming out, and energy is lost through the wood.
+"Thermal bridges (areas of uncontrolled air exchange) should be totally broken, but that's the ideal.
+If they can't be broken, they need to be minimized.
+For example, there's a thermal bridge in the laminated beams of the Gulia house that can't be totally removed, because the wood goes through the wall and out, and the energy is lost through the wood.
 But it could be reduced.
-Two slabs of PURENIT, a material with a lower heat transfer coefficient (0.08), were placed between the wall and the beam.
-The metal piece holding the beam was clamped to the PURENIT and the PURENIT to the wall.
-The deck was not removed, but it was lowered.
+Two sheets of PURENIT, a material with a lower heat transfer coefficient (0.08), were placed between the wall and the beam.
+The metal piece holding the beam was clamped by the PURENIT and the PURENIT by the wall.
+The deck was not removed, but it was diminished.
 Without this intervention the loss through this area would have been much higher.

 Envelope is everything that comes into contact with the outside environment - walls, foundation, roof.
-20% of energy can be lost through the foundation, 25% through walls, 10-20% through windows and 25-35% through the roof.
-This is why the roof thermosystem layer is thicker.
-There must be no uncontrolled air exchange because it can lead to condensation, which is very dangerous for wooden houses.
-That's why all foils and layers used for insulation are closed inwards and open outwards so that water from wet processes can be removed.
-This is why OSB is not used on the outside because it is a barrier.
-In the Gulia house, DWD was used on the outside, a material with a fairly good coefficient of permeability that lets vapour escape.
-Basaltic wool was glued over the DWD.
-The adhesive was chosen to allow the vapours to escape.
-Then comes the plaster, with vapour permeability.
-The whole system has to be permeable, to let the vapors out."
+Through the foundation 20% of energy can be lost, through the walls 25%, through the windows 10-20% and through the roof the most, 25-35%.
+That is why the roof's thermosystem layer is thicker.
+There should be no uncontrolled air exchange because it can lead to condensation, which is very dangerous for wooden houses.
+That is why all foils and layers used for insulation are closed to the inside and open to the outside, so that water from damp processes can be removed.
+For this reason OSB is not used on the outside because it is a barrier.
+In the Gulia house, DWD was used on the outside, a material with a fairly good coefficient of permeability that lets vapors out.
+Over the DWD was laid basaltic wool bonded with adhesive.
+The adhesive was chosen so that the vapors could escape.
+Then comes the vapor permeable plaster.
+The whole system has to be permeable to let the vapors out."

 passive house on wooden structure litarh

-"For now, having a certified home doesn't bring any advantage in terms of taxes or any incentives given by the state.
-However, certification is a guarantee of the quality of the products used and the workmanship, it is a guarantee of a well-designed and executed house.
-As far as the certification of passive houses is concerned, a big problem for us and for architects is the lack of certification for the materials used, even by some major manufacturers.
-For the certification of passive or very energy efficient houses, you need a file with the documents of the materials used, technical documentation, photos of the execution, test results."
+"For the time being, having a certified house does not bring any advantage in terms of taxes or state incentives.
+Certification is, however, a guarantee of the quality of the products used and of the workmanship; it is a guarantee of a well-designed and well-executed house.
+As far as passive house certification is concerned, a big problem for us and for architects is the lack of certification for the materials used, even among some major manufacturers.
+In order to certify passive or very energy efficient houses, you need a file with the documents of the materials used, technical documentation, photos of the construction, test results."

-How much does the actual construction (structure) represent of the final price of the house?
+How much is the actual construction (the structure) of the final price of the house?

-"The structure has a big visual impact, but only accounts for 20-40% of the construction.
-So is its price.
-The price offer given by the builder only refers to the elevated construction.
-To this are added many other costs.
-In the end, with semi-finished interiors, i.e. without finishes that can greatly influence the cost (parquet, tiles, special wall finishes, etc.), the final price can be as high as 1800 euro/m² for a passive house on a CLT and around 1500 euro/m² for an energy efficient timberframe house (up to 90 kWh/m² per year).
-A brick house comes to around 1400 euro/m².
+"The structure has a big visual impact, but it only accounts for 20-40% of the construction.
+So does its price.
+The price quote given by the builder is only for the elevated construction.
+There are many other costs added to that.
+In the end, with the interiors semi-finished, i.e. without finishes that can greatly influence the cost (parquet, tiles, special wall finishes, etc.), the final price can reach up to 1800 euro/m² for a passive house on a CLT and around 1500 euro/m² for an energy-efficient timberframe house (up to 90 kWh/m² per year).
+A brick house is around 1400 euro/m².
 We also have a video made by Marius (șoflete.ro) about how much the same house costs on different structures."

-Talking to a specialist about home efficiency is very informative and convincing so that, in the end, you want to build the most energy efficient or passive house because you really understand how important it is for your future comfort.
-But for that you need to get the right architect, designer and builder and plan the construction in advance.
+Talking to a specialist about the efficiency of houses is very informative and convincing so that, in the end, you want to build the most energy-efficient or passive house you can because you really understand how important it is for your future comfort.
+But for that you need to get the right architect, designer and builder and plan ahead.

 About the author